Skip to main content

 MCP SVG Icon Injection: From XSS to RCE Through the Protocol Spec

 A deep dive into a protocol-level vulnerability in the Model Context Protocol (MCP) specification where malicious SVG icons delivered via data: URIs can escalate from XSS to full RCE on Electron clients.
-Reported to Anthropic VDP, closed as Informative — disclosed here with full technical details.
+Reported to Anthropic VDP, closed as Informative.
+Disclosed here with full technical details.